A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Data Manipulations

 \subsection{Knowledge Distillation}

 Initially, Knowledge Distillation~(KD)~\cite{hinton2015distilling} is proposed to train a weaker student model with soft prediction distributions generated by a stronger teacher model.
 Sequence-level knowledge distillation~\cite{kim2016sequence} extends it to the sentence level, where a pre-trained teacher model predicts sequences of tokens that are taken as the targets of the student model.
 When applied to NAT models, a pre-trained AT model is utilized to generate distilled target sentences for all source sentences in the training set, with either greedy decoding or beam search.
-For example, given a pre-trained AT model $\theta_{\text{AT}}$ and the training set $D=\{(X, Y)_i\}_{i=1}^N$, the distilled target sentences $Y'$ are generated as:

-where $Y'$ is the decoding results of the pre-trained AT model with various decoding algorithms such as greedy decoding and beam search decoding.
+For example, given a pre-trained AT model $\theta_{\text{AT}}$ and the training set $D=\{(X, Y)_i\}_{i=1}^N$, the distilled target sentences $Y'$ are generated as $Y' \sim P(Y|X;\theta_{\text{AT}}),$ where $Y'$ are decoded with various decoding algorithms such as greedy decoding and beam search decoding.
 Then, we train the NAR models on this distilled training set $D'=\{(X, Y')_i\}_{i=1}^N$ with the traditional negative log-likelihood loss:

 where $\theta_{\text{NAT}}$ is the parameter set of the NAT model.
 KD is widely adopted as the distilled corpus is regarded as less noisy and more deterministic than the original one.
 To investigate the reason behind this, we review related works and give a detailed analysis from two aspects: (1) why is KD effective for NAT models?
 (2) does there exist drawbacks to current KD methods, and how to solve them?